Youth Circuit Rules

 III-4.
 Competitions will be seeded by fencers’ standing on the overall points list.

 IV-1.
 Competitive Award scoring for the circuit championship will be based upon Competitive Points earned at each of the circuit competitions.
-Results from all competitions will be counted.
+Results from the top 3 competitions for each fencer will be counted.
+Ties will be broken using the results from the remaining events.
 Fencers must compete in at least two events in order to be included in the overall results.

 IV-2.
 Competitive Points will be based on a modified Olympics point system: